-In addition to meeting the education and experience requirements, applicants must also complete a Florida Supreme Court approved mediation program in the area of certification that they seek and complete all certification requirements within two years of completing the mediation certification course.
+In addition to meeting the education and experience requirements, applicants must also complete a Florida Supreme Court approved mediation training program in the area of certification that they seek and complete all certification requirements within two years of completing the mediation certification course.
 EXCEPT AS PERMITTED UNTIL DECEMBER 31, 2021, training must be in a live format, and the Florida Supreme Court does not approve online mediation certification courses.
-An applicant earns 30 points for successful completion of mediation certification courses.
+An applicant earns 30 points for successful completion of a mediation certification course.

 Mediators must have good moral character.
 If there are good moral character issues, there is a special process established by the Florida Supreme Court to determine if an applicant would be barred from being certified as a mediator.